Skilled Guidance Through The Probate And Trust Administration Processes

 Contact McMorrow Law, LLC, to learn what we can do to guide you through estate administration and probate.
 We have the experience to assist you with straightforward estates or complex estates with sophisticated assets.
-If there are issues that cause disputes, our Pittsburgh probate attorney can help you find a resolution or take the dispute to court.
+If there are issues that cause disputes, our Pittsburgh probate attorneys can help you find a resolution or take the dispute to court.
 We can also create guardianships for incapacitated adults to prevent undue influence or fraud and assist those adults with making medical decisions and financial management.

 Probate, Administration And Litigation

 During probate, a will is proven and an estate administered.
 If the decedent died intestate, or without a will, the purpose of probate is to ensure that the estate is distributed according to the laws of Pennsylvania.
 The probate process includes rules to protect heirs, beneficiaries and creditors.
 We represent executors, taking care of settling the estate via the court.
-We handle all of the requirements, including advertising in newspapers, filing petitions, providing an accounting to the court, paying the estate's bills and filing the estate's tax returns.
+We handle all of the requirements, including advertising in newspapers, filing petitions, providing an accounting to the court, paying the estate’s bills and filing the estate’s tax returns.

 We can also take care of trust administration.
 Trusts are typically handled outside of court.
 We ensure that the assets are correctly distributed to beneficiaries, the bills are paid and documents are filed.
 We also prepare Pennsylvania inheritance tax returns.